Illinois Compiled Statutes

 year.
 Sick leave shall be interpreted to mean personal illness, quarantine

-at home, serious illness or death in the immediate family or household, or
+at home, or serious illness or death in the immediate family or household.

 The school board may require a certificate from a physician licensed in Illinois to practice medicine and surgery in all its branches, a chiropractic physician licensed under the Medical Practice Act of 1987, a licensed advanced practice registered nurse, a licensed physician assistant, or, if the treatment

 is by prayer or spiritual means, a spiritual adviser or

 practitioner of the teacher's or employee's faith as a basis for pay during leave after

 an absence of 3 days for personal illness or as the school board may deem necessary in

 other cases.
 If the school board does require a

 as a basis for pay during leave of

 less than 3 days for personal illness, the school board shall pay, from school funds, the

 expenses incurred by the teachers or other employees in obtaining the certificate.